-When it comes to the thundering kicks that changed drumming history, you should definitely get familiar with the five grooves on this list.
+When it comes to the thundering kicks that changed drumming history, you should get familiar with the five iconic double kick grooves on this list.

 Not only are these some of the most popular songs in metal and rock, but these songs have unique double bass-driven drum beats that help define the tune.
 While one long roll might be impressive to listen to, these interesting kick patterns helped these songs become iconic.